izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 :::{prf:example} Proving the CHSH bound

-Suppose we want to prove that the upper bound on the CHSH inequality is $2\sqrt{2}$.
+Suppose we want to prove that the upper bound on the CHSH inequality is $2\sqrt{2}$ for all quantum states and measurements.
 How might we achieve this?
+We will use the SOS tecnique.

 \begin{equation}
 \langle \psi | A_1 \otimes B_1 + A_1 \otimes B_2 + A_2 \otimes B_1 - A_2 \otimes B_2 | \psi \rangle \leq 2\sqrt{2} \langle \psi | \mathbf{1} | \psi \rangle